The Surprising and Saddening Impact of Climate Change on Beer

 That the world is rapidly approaching a water crisis is no new news.
 Remember the zero-day, in Capetown earlier this year?
 By the year 2025, around 1.8 billion people will face absolute water scarcity and a major portion of the rest will live under “water-stressed” conditions.

 With water scarcity, people will be forced to make significant shifts in the way water is used.
-The recent water crisis in California meant that craft brewers had to come up with innovative solutions like – making beer from recycled water, digging new wells in the towns, where their breweries are located and so on.
+The recent water crisis in California meant that craft brewer had to come up with innovative solutions like – making beer from recycled water, digging new wells in the towns, where their breweries are located and so on.

 Impact of Climate Change on Hops